sopra-steria-norge/openright-simple-server-seed/README.md

 4. Run the tests
   * In Eclipse, right click on the project and select `Run As` > `JUnit test`
   * In IntelliJ, ...
-5. Run the `net.openright.restjdbc.RestJdbcApplicationServer` main class in the debugger
+5. Run the `net.openright.simpleserverseed.SeedAppServer` main class in the debugger
 6. Visit the application at http://localhost:3000/
 7. You can edit client HTML, JavaScript or CSS under `src/main/resources/webapp`.
 Any changes will be reflected when you refresh the browser
-8. You can edit server side code, for example `net.openright.restjdbc.order.OrderApiController `.
+8. You can edit server side code, for example `net.openright.simpleserverseed.domain.order.OrderApiController `.
 Any changes that don't cross a method boundary will be reflected when you refresh, as long as you run in the debugger
-9. Any changes that are not supported by the debugger will be reflected when you start `net.openright.restjdbc.RestJdbcApplicationServer` again (starting again will shut down the old server instance)
+9. Any changes that are not supported by the debugger will be reflected when you start `net.openright.simpleserverseed.SeedAppServer` again (starting again will shut down the old server instance)
 0. To change the database schema, add new migrations under `src/main/resources/db`.
 The changes will be reflected when you restart the application server

 Development quick guide